LakeinLove/Mage-The-Awakening/Peoples/Supernal Entities/Wraiths.md

 Wraiths aren’t necessarily malicious, but they do insist on making their Trials as exacting on the mage’s psyche as possible.

 Mages call them up for purposes of self-discovery, often to remember details about their lives that they can’t access any other way.\
-The mage might also summon a Wraith to learn some secret of the Astral Realms.
+The mage might also summon a Wraith to learn some secret of [[The Astral Realms]].